getsolus/help-center-docs/docs/packaging/updating-an-existing-package.md

 ## Switch to a New Git Branch

 It's always a good idea to switch to a new git branch before beginning packaging work.
-This will allow you to more easily separate your work from an new changes made to the package repository, which will allow you to more easily rebase any changes if needed.
+This will allow you to more easily separate your work from any new changes made to the package repository, which will allow you to more easily rebase any changes if needed.
 Example:

 ```bash